csc203-calpoly/lecture-notes/src/17_exceptions/index.md

 Once again, we have two options:

+The `main` method could use `try-catch` to handle the exception, like we did in [Option 1](#option-1-handle-the-exception).

+Or, the `main` method can _propogate the Exception_ using a `throws` declaration, like we did in [Option 2](#option-2-make-it-somebody-elses-problem).
-- Option 1 is to declare that `main` might throw a `FileNotFoundException`. **This is generally a bad idea for `main`**, because there's nowhere else to go. `main` is the entry point of the program, so if an Exception "escapes" `main`, the program will crash.
+However, **this is generally a bad idea for `main`**.
+There's nowhere else to go! `main` is the entry point of the program—the _user_ is the one who called the method, by virtue of running our program.
-- Option 2 is to handle the exception with a `try-catch`.
+So if an Exception "escapes" `main`, the program will simply crash.

+## Checked and unchecked exceptions

+Remember how I said our `getTotalMilesRun` method has several potential points of failure?
+We've only handled one of them so far: the possibility that the file doesn't exist.

+It was easy to notice that one, because the `Scanner` constructor explicitly told us about it by throwing a `FileNotFoundException`, and the compiler wouldn't move on until we handled it.

+These types of exceptions are called _checked exceptions_, because they are checked at compile time.

+_Unchecked exceptions_, on the other hand, are not checked at compile time.
+Can you tell if there's potential for such an exception to occur in our `getTotalMilesRun` method?
+If so, what would it be?

 ## References/Other reading